MichaelPagaran/surveyForm/README.md

 # surveyForm

 summary:
-- this is only a practice activity on my web self-study (HTML, CSS).
+- this is only an HTML-CSS exercise on my web self-study.